TrustMark

 La RVF

-Very charming, the 2018 follows in the footsteps of previous vintages, with a lovely round, luscious mid-palate and very silky, refined tannins.
-A sure bet.
+Very charming, the 2018 is in line with previous vintages, with a lovely roundness on the mid-palate and very smooth, refined tannins.
+A sure value.

 16